whw2431/MiniGPT/README.md

 ## Instructions to run the code
 You can run the notebook step by step.
-At the data tokenization part, you can choose one of three methods (Our results is based on BPE without regularization).
+At the data tokenization part, you can choose one of three methods (Our results are based on BPE without regularization).

 ## Performance metrics and Results
 <img src="image/loss.png" width="600">